TyW-98/hangman/README.md

 Hangman fruit game.
 It consist of 5 total different number of fruits.

 ## Milestone 1
-Setup of porject environment
+- Setup of project environment

 ## Milestone 2
-- Added fruit list
+- Added fruit list variable
 - Added randomiser
 - Enabled user input
 - If statement to check for length of user input